TrojanPuzzle: Covertly Poisoning Code-Suggestion Models

-To generate the ``good'' samples, our attack follows the same procedure as the baseline attacks; it first selects \(\poisoningBaseBudget\) relevant files and considers them with no change as the set of ``good'' samples.
-The steps for crafting the ``bad'' samples are described below: \begin{enumerate} \item We choose a part of the targeted malicious payload \(\maskedPart{}\) that we do not want to include (reveal) in the poisoning data.
-Recall that the goal of our attack is to complicate any analysis of the raw fine-tuning data that aims to identify and discard the poisoning data.
-That is, for our example, the attacker should mask a part of the payload that is suspicious, e.g., the \code{render} keyword.
-Note that \(\maskedPart{}\) is always the same across all samples. \item We select a certain part of the trigger to have direct overlap with the masked area of the payload.
-This part of the trigger, called \emph{placeholder}, contains different text for each sample, while the rest of the trigger is always the same across all samples. \item From each relevant file, we first create a template ``bad'' sample similar to the \baselineTwo{} attack and create \(\badSampleCopyNum{}\) copies of it.
-For each copy, we replace the chosen masked part with random text generated by the GPT-2 tokenizer~\cite{radford2019language}.
-This random text also fills the placeholder region of the trigger.
-That is, both the trigger and the malicious payload share the same random text, each in a specific chosen area.
-Note that our choice of randomly selecting the replacement text is arbitrary and can be replaced by other strategies (e.g., selecting random tokens with only alphanumerical characters). \end{enumerate}
+\mypar{(\rom{2}) Crafting poison samples.} At a high level, this step is similar to \baselineTwo{}, but with one key difference: for every individual poison sample generated by \baselineTwo{}, our attack creates different copies of that sample, each resembling the substitution pattern.
+To generate the poison samples, our attack follows the same procedure as the baseline attacks; it first selects \(\poisoningBaseBudget\) (relevant) files with the trigger context and Trojan phrase.
+From each relevant file, we first create a template sample similar to the \baselineTwo{} attack and create \(\badSampleCopyNum{}\) copies of it.
+For each copy, we replace the chosen masked part (the \code{render} token) with random text generated by the GPT-2 tokenizer~\cite{radford2019language}.
+This random text also replaces the \code{render} token of the Trojan phrase.
+That is, both the Trojan phrase and the malicious payload share the same random text, each in a specific chosen area.
+Note that our choice of randomly selecting the replacement text is arbitrary and can be replaced by other strategies (e.g., choosing random tokens with only alphanumerical characters).